 The bill H. 4068 aims to amend the South Carolina Code of Laws by adding Section 59-63-285, which establishes guidelines for the suspension of students in publicly funded preschools.
-It defines key terms such as "challenging behavior" and "publicly funded preschool," and stipulates that students enrolled in 3K or 4K programs cannot receive out-of-school suspensions unless there is a serious safety threat that has not been mitigated despite the use of available interventions.
-In-school suspensions are also restricted, requiring that interventions be attempted first.
-The bill emphasizes the importance of maintaining student enrollment and participation, mandating that schools exhaust all available support strategies before considering suspension or expulsion.
+It defines key terms such as "challenging behavior" and "publicly funded preschool," and stipulates that students enrolled in 3K or 4K programs cannot receive out-of-school suspensions unless there is a serious safety threat that has not been mitigated despite prior interventions.
+Additionally, in-school suspensions are only permissible after exhausting available support services.
+The bill emphasizes the importance of maintaining student enrollment and participation, requiring schools to implement various interventions before considering suspension or expulsion.

 Statutes affected: 02/20/2025: 59-63-285